What — AI ethics tries to achieve

 Who on our team is a champion for ethical and effective AI integration?
 How can we empower them to do more?

-Step 3 · Communicate
+Step 3 · Cooperate

 AI slop is easy to make.
 But how can we ensure that we communicate in ways that are factual and ethical, and which authentically communicate our experiences?